DavidBuchanan314/picopds/README.md

 ### What doesn't work yet:

-- Deleting records (no post deletion, no unlikes, no unfollows!)
+- Updating records works but is subtly incorrect (e.g. it will leak blob references)
+- swapCommit/swapRecord options for repo ops (they're silently ignored).
 - Firehose cursoring.
+- Handle firehose "too big" conditions.
 - No Lexicon validation (the client is assumed to be well-behaved!)
-- A lot of error/unhappy-path handling.
+- A lot of error/unhappy-path handling (and sometimes we signal errors in non-standard ways).
 - JWT refresh tokens
 - Various security considerations (e.g. password hashing)
 - Many many many other things...